Helen Twelvetrees: Death

 On February 13, 1958, Twelvetrees was found unconscious on the floor of her living room at her home in Middletown, Pennsylvania, a suburb of Harrisburg, Pennsylvania.
 She was taken to Olmstead Air Force Base Hospital in Middletown, where she died.
 According to the county coroner, Twelvetrees had been suffering from a kidney ailment for some time and took an overdose of sedatives.
 Her death was ruled a suicide.

 Twelvetrees' remains were later cremated.
 Her funeral service was attended by only her widower and a close friend, Geraldine Uglow, who was also living on the base with her military husband.
 Her ashes were interred in a grave in Middletown Cemetery.
 The gravesite was left unmarked until January 2013, when her family placed a headstone.

 For her contribution to the motion-picture industry, Twelvetrees has a star on the Hollywood Walk of Fame, located at 6263 Hollywood Boulevard.

 In popular culture

 The play I'm Looking for Helen Twelvetrees explores Twelvetrees' life through the eyes of another actor who saw her perform on Long Island.
 Parallels are explored between the life of Helen Twelvetrees and the character whom the other actor played (Blanche DuBois).

 The famed Sloppy Joe's Bar in Havana, Cuba sold a cocktail named after Helen Twelvetrees in the 1930s.
 Twelvetrees and her second husband were regulars at the establishment while filming Her Man (1930).
-The drink consists of 1 part Gordon Dry Gin, 2 parts pineapple juice, and drops of Perfect Love.
-Shake with cracked ice and serve in a tall glass.
+The drink consists of one part Gordon's Dry Gin, two parts pineapple juice, and drops of parfait amour, shaken with cracked ice and served in a tall glass.